-A return to people-centered investment can motivate the flow of private capital As I go back and look over what was … Continue reading Financial Collapse was Foreseeable, More People-centered Investment Needed
+A return to people-centered investment can motivate the flow of private capital As I go back and look over what was being written about the economy, and the federal budget, the lost Clinton surpluses, falling wages, and the property bubble, throughout George W. Bush’s second term in office, it is clear the signs were there throughout that … Continue reading Financial Collapse was Foreseeable, More People-centered Investment Needed

 There are some things that fit well with the phrase common sense, and some that don’t.
 Not everything that seems complex or uncertain is outside the bounds of reality, but some things, ultimately, just don’t make sense.
 There is a strong political bias that “cutting spending” is a conservative principle, because it is prudent to spend less, but whether the policy is in fact conservative, or whether it works: that is another story.